 When the PGA Tour announced its 2020-21 season ahead of last year’s Tour Championship, the marketing wizards coined it the “super season.”

-Following the COVID-interrupted 2019-20 season, the 2021 schedule included 50 events, and featured six majors, the Olympics, FedExCup Playoffs, and the Ryder Cup Matches – all in a 12-month span.
+Following the COVID-interrupted 2019-20 season, the 2021 schedule included 50 events, and featured six majors, the Players, the Olympics, FedExCup Playoffs, and the Ryder Cup Matches – all in a 12-month span.

-The big prizes were taken by Bryson DeChambeau (2020 U.S. Open), Dustin Johnson (2020 Masters), Justin Thomas (The Players), and Hideki Matsuyama (2021 Masters), Phil Mickelson (2021 PGA), and Jon Rahm (2021 U.S. Open).
-All elite champions, yet the hope was for one of those big-name types to go on a run similar to Jordan Spieth in 2015 or Brooks Koepka in 2018-19, who did it with two less majors up for grabs.
+The big prizes were taken by Bryson DeChambeau (2020 U.S. Open), Dustin Johnson (2020 Masters), Justin Thomas (The Players), Hideki Matsuyama (2021 Masters), Phil Mickelson (2021 PGA), Jon Rahm (2021 U.S. Open) and Collin Morikawa (2021 Open Championship).
+The good news is that all seven are elite world-class champions, yet the hope was for one of those big-name types to go on a run similar to what Jordan Spieth did in 2015 or Brooks Koepka did in 2018-19 – both of whom had two less majors up for grabs.

 That has not happened.